lnls-dig/general-cores/README.md

 In [modules/genrams](modules/genrams) there are fifo and ram cores:

+The convention is to use generic_xxx modules whose implementation may depend on the target.

 * The package [genram_pkg](modules/genrams/genram_pkg.vhd) declares ram types, utility functions and the components.